untitaker/rust-vobject/README.md

 See the testsuite for some basic usage.
 This is an experiment by me to learn Rust, and the API is too imperfect to be documented.
 Suggestions are welcome.

+It is licensed under the MIT license, see `LICENSE`.